apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/0-introduction.md

 # Computing paradigms

 ## Block
-Neural network designs like [ResNet-152](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf) have a fair degree of regularity.They consist of _blocks_ of repeated (or at least similarly designed) layers; these blocks then form the basis of more complex network designs.A block is a single layer, a component consisting of multiple layers, or the entire model of  complex neural network itself!
+Neural network designs like [ResNet-152](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf) have a fair degree of regularity.
+They consist of _blocks_ of repeated (or at least similarly designed) layers; these blocks then form the basis of more complex network designs.
+A block is a single layer, a component consisting of multiple layers, or the entire model of  complex neural network itself!
 One benefit of working with the block abstraction is that they can be combined into larger artifacts, often recursively.
 By defining code to generate blocks of arbitrary complexity on demand, you can write surprisingly compact code and still implement complex neural networks.

-From a programing standpoint, a block is represented by a class and [Block](https://mxnet.apache.org/versions/1.7/api/python/docs/api/gluon/nn/index.html#mxnet.gluon.nn.Block)  is the base class for all neural networks layers in MXNet .
+From a programming standpoint, a block is represented by a class and [Block](https://mxnet.apache.org/versions/1.7/api/python/docs/api/gluon/nn/index.html#mxnet.gluon.nn.Block)  is the base class for all neural networks layers in MXNet.
 Any subclass of it must define a forward propagation function that transforms its input into output and must store any necessary parameters if required.
 The following code generates a network with first fully-connected hidden layer with 256 units and ReLU activation, second fully connected hidden layer with 128 units and ReLU activation followed by a fully-connected output layer with 2 units (no activation function).

 ```{.python .input n=2}